hamzuh/hamzuh.github.io/README.txt

-front page with links to all bits at the top and bold design

-about me page with cv included as a link on my name

-contact dropdown menu to email me, has links to social media and linkedin and live tweet feed and SOUNDCLOUD !!

-my projects page to show pictures, short explanations and links to github

-WANTS:

-make a new "center" div, move all common elements into there. make a separate div with top, etc

-scale website with size, when too small keep position fixed and use scrollbar

-same colour word as background easter egg ("Hey sneaky"), hover over outline

-add photo on about me section

-flesh out pages with writing

-add more art

-wipeout style? the design republic

-replace druk font

-front page with links to all bits at the top and bold design (maybe massive text see-thru background?)

-about me page with picture frames left and right of photos of topics

-contact dropdown menu to email me, has links to SOUNDCLOUD !! and live tweet feed

-my projects page to show pictures, short explanations

-WANTS:

-add message scroller random on refresh

-add art

-add music

-add recommended pages

-add bloggy bit

-flesh out pages with writing

-need to find a way to keep people coming back

-make a new "center" div, move all common elements into there. make a separate div with top, etc

-fix  when too small and scrollbar, fix mobile squish

-add easter eggs

-add baby photo on about me section

-TOPICS:
+I intend for this to be my main website!
+I'll do my level best to maintain it, for myself and for you.

+##WHAT DO I WANT IT TO BE?

+A place to put all the stuff I find interesting, so I can share it with the rest of the world.
+I want it to be an archive for all my creative work and thoughts while being a good exercise web-design-wise.
+It's also something I can stay involved in and keep my mind occupied with over time.

+The original idea was for it to be two-sided, one for professional work and one for fun stuff.
+We'll see where it goes, but to begin I'll be setting up the general structure.

+##WEBSITE STRUCTURE:

+- splash page index with links to all bits at the top and bold design

+- about me page with cv included as a link on my name

+- contact dropdown menu to email me, has links to social media and linkedin and live tweet feed and SOUNDCLOUD !!

+- my projects page to show pictures, short explanations and links to github

+##TO DO:

+- [x] make a new "center" div, move all common elements into there. make a separate div with top, etc

+- [x] make website scale with size

+- [x] same colour word as background easter egg ("Hey sneaky"), hover over outline

+- [x] add photo on about me section

+- [x] flesh out pages with writing

+- [x] add more art

+- [x] wipeout style? the design republic

+- [x] consider different fonts

+- [x] front page with links to all bits at the top and bold design (maybe massive text see-thru background?)

+- [x] about me page with picture frames left and right of photos of topics

+- [x] contact dropdown menu to email me, has links to SOUNDCLOUD !! and live tweet feed

+- [x] my projects page to show pictures, short explanations

+- [x] add message scroller random on refresh

+- [x] add art

+- [x] add music

+- [x] add recommended pages

+- [x] add bloggy bit

+- [x] flesh out pages with writing

+- [x] need to find a way to keep people coming back

+- [x] make a new "center" div, move all common elements into there. make a separate div with top, etc

+- [x] fix  when too small and scrollbar, fix mobile squish

+- [x] add easter eggs

+- [x] add baby photo on about me section

+POTENTIAL TOPICS:

 wrong opinions? liking something no one else likes. validation or no. just let it all hang out.